arvi-refacto/kafka/README.md

 ```

 The `eclipse` task has been configured to use `${project_dir}/build_eclipse` as Eclipse's build directory.
 Eclipse's default
-build directory (`${project_dir}/bin`) clashes with Kafka's scripts directory and we don't use Gradle's build directory
+build directory (`${project_dir}/bin`) clashes with Kafka's scripts directory, and we don't use Gradle's build directory
 to avoid known issues with this configuration.

-### Publishing the streams quickstart archetype artifact to maven
+### Publishing the streams quickstart archetype artifact to Maven
-For the Streams archetype project, one cannot use gradle to upload to maven; instead the `mvn deploy` command needs to be called at the quickstart folder:
+For the Streams archetype project, one cannot use Gradle to upload to Maven; instead, the `mvn deploy` command needs to be called at the quickstart folder:

 ```bash
 cd streams/quickstart
 mvn deploy
 ```

-Please note for this to work you should create/update user maven settings (typically, `${USER_HOME}/.m2/settings.xml`) to assign the following variables
+Please note that for this to work, you should create/update user maven settings (typically, `${USER_HOME}/.m2/settings.xml`) to assign the following variables

     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
        xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"